ibm-cloud-docs/containers/cs_firewall.md

     4. Retrieve the subnet address.
 In the output, find the number of **IPs**.
 Then, raise `2` to the power of `n` equal to the number of IPs.
 For example, if the number of IPs is `16`, then `2` is raised to the power of `4` (`n`) to equal `16`.
 Now get the subnet CIDR by subtracting the value of `n` from `32` bits.
 For example, when `n` equals `4`, then the CIDR is `28` (from the equation `32 - 4 = 28`).
 Combine the **identifier** mask with the CIDR value to get the full subnet address.
 In the previous output, the subnet addresses are:
         *   `169.xx.210.xxx/28`
         *   `169.xx.178.xxx/28`
   * **Individual worker node IP addresses**: If you have a small number of worker nodes that run only one app and do not need to scale, or if you only want to whitelist one worker node, list all the worker nodes in your cluster and note the **Public IP** addresses.
-If your worker nodes are connected to a private network only and you want to connect to {{site.data.keyword.Bluemix_notm}} services by using the private service endpoint, note the **Private IP** addresses instead.
+If your worker nodes are connected to a private network only and you want to connect to {{site.data.keyword.cloud_notm}} services by using the private service endpoint, note the **Private IP** addresses instead.
 Note that only these worker nodes are whitelisted.
 If you delete the worker nodes or add worker nodes to the cluster, you must update your firewall accordingly.
     ```
     ibmcloud ks workers --cluster <cluster_name_or_ID>
     ```